stefaniejz/module-2-code-challenge-round-1-seattle-web-062419-rails-first-round-code-challenge-1564158485/README.md

 5. As a visitor to the website, I should be able to create a new superhero with its name and super name.

-6. The form should also allow each superhero should be created with **only one of the existing superpowers**.
+6. The form should also allow each superhero to be created with **only one of the existing superpowers**.

   ![img](add_hero.gif)